sap-tutorials/Tutorials/tutorials/private-link-onboarding/private-link-onboarding.md

 To be able to use the functionalities of SAP Private Link service, you first need to set the entitlements in your subaccount.
 For more information, see [Configure Entitlements and Quotas for Subaccounts](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/5ba357b4fa1e4de4b9fcc4ae771609da.html).

+If you have a Feature Set B account, you can use directories to group subaccounts.
+In order to assign a service to a subaccount that is part of a directory that handles entitlements, you have to assign it to the directory first.
+For more information, see [Cloud Management Tools - Feature Set Overview](https://help.sap.com/docs/btp/sap-business-technology-platform/cloud-management-tools-feature-set-overview).

 1. Navigate to your **global account** of SAP BTP cockpit and select **Account Explorer**.

     <!-- border -->![Access Account Explorer](private-endpoint_Account-Explorer.png)